wwce/terraform/aws/TGW-VPC-GovCloud/README.md

-# Transit Gateway Deployment for North/South and East/West Inspection
+# Transit Gateway Deployment for North/South and East/West Inspection FOR GovCloud

  This terraform template will deploy a complete Transit Gateway(TGW) solution with Palo Alto Networks VM-Series Firewalls to inspect both N/S and E/W traffic.
 The follow diagram shows what will be deployed: